Developing life skills through CAS

 Food bank committee

-To raise awareness on food insecurity, a group of grade 11 students set up a Food Bank committee in conjunction with the Singapore charity Foodbank.
+To raise awareness of food insecurity, a group of students set up a Food Bank committee in conjunction with the Singapore charity Foodbank.
 Under the guidance of Ms Melissa Sit, MYP math teacher, the club worked closely with The Singapore Foodbank through monthly volunteering sessions at its headquarters.
-The club also participated in the Global Issues Network (GIN) and Service fair before the March break so they could spread awareness about Foodbank’s goal and various initiatives.
+The club also participated in the Global Issues Network (GIN) and Service fair so they could spread awareness about Foodbank’s goal and various initiatives.

-Sheetal, grade 11, said: “although our club activities have been impacted by Covid-19, our committee of 25 students from grades 7 to 9 are organising a food donation drive that will run when the current situation stabilises, either during the summer holidays or when school reopens.
-The goal is to encourage people to donate unwanted non-perishable food items instead of throwing them away.”
+Student Sheetal shared, “Our committee of 25 students from grades 7 to 9 organised a food donation with the goal of encouraging people to donate unwanted non-perishable food items instead of throwing them away.”

-As an Indian, homelessness is a global issue that is close to Rishi’s heart.
-After a chance meeting with billionBricks a year ago during Social Justice Week, the grade 12 decided to set up the BillionBricks service club as a part of the Global Issues Network (GIN) in school.
+After a chance meeting with billionBricks during Social Justice Week, student Rishi decided to set up the BillionBricks service club as a part of the Global Issues Network (GIN) at school.
 His goals were not only to increase awareness about the issue of homelessness within the broader CIS community but also to raise funds for billionBricks so they can provide weatherHyde (an all-season life-saving tent) to homeless families and help them survive in harsh outdoor conditions as well as improve their quality of life.

-Through the sale of billionBricks merchandise before and during Social Justice Week 2020, Rishi’s club managed to raise a total of $500 that went to billionBricks.
+Through the sale of billionBricks merchandise before and during Social Justice Week 2020, Rishi’s club managed to raise a total of $500.
 It might be a small achievement, but to Rishi, it was also a great opportunity for him to raise awareness of this important cause and learn valuable leadership skills.

 CIS x Redress

-Students who join the club have the opportunity to learn about textile waste and develop their skills in clothing design for an exhibition in October 2020.
+Students who join the club had the opportunity to learn about textile waste and develop their skills in clothing design for an exhibition.

-In the same spirit, a group of grade 12 students (Aryan, Elliot, Jan Martin and Xinxian) created a video and poster to raise awareness and funds for the Community Foundation of Singapore’s (CFS) Sayang Sayang Fund.
-CFS is an organisation supporting health care workers and vulnerable members of our society adversely affected by the COVID-19 situation.
+A group of students (Aryan, Elliot, Jan Martin and Xinxian) created a video and poster to raise awareness and funds for the Community Foundation of Singapore’s (CFS) Sayang Sayang Fund.
+CFS is an organisation supporting healthcare workers and vulnerable members of our society adversely affected by COVID-19.

-CAS projects enable our students to expand on their personal and interpersonal development through valuable experiences.
+CAS projects such as these enable our students to expand on their personal and interpersonal development through valuable experiences.
 In other words, CAS provides opportunities for students to grow not just academically, but also to learn important life skills like collaboration, creative thinking, and leadership.